brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

   \item The magnitude of recruitment was also affected by the data weighting values, which is the third uncertainty.
 Data weighting using McAllister-Ianelli reduced the amount of information coming from the recreational fleet, affecting the magnitude of recruitment, and resulting in a more pessimistic stock status.
 Francis and the Dirichlet-Multimonial weighting resulted in similar results.

   \item The final uncertainty is estimates of growth.
-The fixed value for k for quillback rockfish is higher than other published studies, which are typically nearer 0.1, and result in a high $k$/$M$ ratio.
-Profiles for $L_{\infty}$ and $k$ suggest estimating these parameters is feasible, and result in estimates of $k$ nearer literature values.
-Ultimately, we decided to keep the fixed values in the base model given the relatively large number of young fish in the surveys, however estimating growth parameters has a more pessimistic outlook on stock scale and status compared to the base model.
+The fixed value for k for quillback rockfish is on the higher end of other published studies, ranging between 0.06-0.19, and results in a low $M$/$k$ ratio.
+Profiles and sensitivities for $L_{\infty}$ and $k$ suggest estimating these parameters is feasible, both separately and together, and result in estimates of $k$ nearer to the middle of the range of literature values and $L_{\infty}$ close to the fixed estimate.
+We decided to keep the fixed values in the base model given the range of plausible $k$ values from the profile included the fixed estimate, and that growth estimates included a fairly large number of young fish from the surveys to inform the esitmate of $k$.

 \end{enumerate}

-[These are often the major uncertainties.
-Growth is more my own opinion and doesnt really have as large of an affect on results as the others do.
-Thoughts on these?]

 <!--chapter:end:34diagnostics.Rmd-->